Antibody production: rabbit versus mouse, which host best fits your project?

-In recent years, antibody production in rabbits has been sought after by researchers and industry leaders around the world as a suitable alternative to rodent-derived antibodies.
+In recent years, rabbit monoclonal antibody production using phage display has been sought after by researchers and industry leaders around the world as a suitable alternative to rodent-derived antibodies.
 What has motivated this shift towards a different species?
 What are the advantages of using rabbit versus mouse-derived antibodies?
 And which techniques are currently employed to generate a continuous supply of these bioreagents?

 Why antibody production in rabbits became so popular?

 Mice have been the dominant host for antibody production since the discovery of the hybridoma technology in the 1970s.
 But, as researchers expanded our knowledge on the immune system of different species, other hosts have attracted attention due to their unique characteristics.

 Rabbits were the first of these hosts to captivate scientist’s attention.
 Unlike rodent’s immune systems, rabbits seemed to be able to recognize a much broader diversity of antigens.
 Interestingly, antibodies produced by rabbits also tend to exhibit a significantly higher affinity, especially against epitopes of human origin, or epitopes known to be non-immunogenic in mice.

 These characteristics, allied to the larger size of rabbits in comparison to mice, made these hosts desirable for the production of antibodies for research, analytics, and diagnostics.

 The immune response and antibody production in rabbits